Master the 2023 Police Fitness Test & Elevate Your Police Application

-As a result, these departments take some form or version of the police fitness test in order to determine if the candidate has the minimum fitness needed to become an effective part of the force.
+The United States Police Departments, across every state, want their police officers to have a good level of fitness.
+As a result, all applicants are required to take some version of the police fitness test to see if they have the minimum fitness needed to become a part of the force.

 What does the Police Fitness Test Evaluate?

 The following physical fitness components are tested as part of the police fitness test:

 - Muscular strength